packistry/packistry.github.io/docs/installation.md

 Create a compose.yaml file for Docker Compose.

 :::info
-The default configuration uses SQLite and creates an archive directory for published packages in the current directory.
+The default configuration uses SQLite, which is created in the /data directory within the container.
+The /data directory also contains an archives subdirectory with zip files of the archives.

-- A SQLite database (database.sqlite) will be created in the current directory.
+To retrieve the files for backup purposes, copy them out of the container using:
-- A folder ./archives will hold the zip archives of published packages.
+`docker cp CONTAINER_ID:/data ./path/on/host`

 For other setups:
 - [Packistry with MySQL database (Docker Compose)](guides/mysql.md)